JaneaSystems/nodejs-mobile-react-native/README.md

 #### Node Modules

-Node modules can be added to the project using `npm` inside `nodejs-assets/nodejs-project/`, as long as there's a `package.json` already present.
+Node modules can be added to the project using `npm install` inside `nodejs-assets/nodejs-project/`, as long as there's a `package.json` already present.

 #### Native Modules